nickbrandt/GitLab/doc/development/feature_flags/development.md

 ### `licensed` type

-`licensed` feature flags are implicit feature flags that are one-to-one mapping of all licensed features.
+`licensed` feature flags are used to temporarily disable licensed features.
+There should be a one-to-one mapping of `licensed` feature flags to licensed features.
-These feature flags are used to temporarily disable licensed features.
+`licensed` feature flags likely do not have rollout issues.

 A `licensed` feature flag by its nature likely does not have a rollout issue.
 The `licensed` feature flags by default has to be `default_enabled: true`